Société de Véhicules Automobiles de Batilly: History

 The project to create a new facility at Batilly, Meurthe-et-Moselle, was begun by Renault's subsidiary Saviem in 1972.
 It was continued when Saviem was merged with Berliet to form Renault Véhicules Industriels (RVI).
 The factory was constructed between 1976 and 1979.
 In 1980 Renault took from its subsidiary RVI a 25% stake of the factory's capital to form SOVAB.
 At the same year the factory started to manufacture the first-generation Master.
 The first-generation Trafic was introduced in 1981 and the Renault B in 1982.
 During the following years Renault collaborated with General Motors and in 1997, they launched the Master II which was also marketed as Opel Movano.
-From 1995 onwards the Batilly factory became the sole assembler of the Trafic I, after Chausson's Creil factory was closed down.
+From 1995 onwards the Batilly factory became the sole assembler of the Trafic I and its German clone the Opel/Vauxhall Arena, after Chausson's Creil factory was closed down.
 The model was discontinued in 2000.
 Renault kept Batilly when sold RVI to Volvo in 2001.
 In 2010 was introduced the Master III.